Labs64/netlicensing.io/_posts/2020-01-20-most-popular-programming-languages-learn-2020.md

 {% include advert.html image='/img/NLIC-728x90-banner1.png' %}

-Being involved in hundreds of integration discussions we saw very different and sometimes very complex infrastructures: from SaaS / Web Applications to server-side and VM environments (such as AWS and Azure) and IoT devices.
+Being involved in hundreds of discussions concerning NetLicensing integration, we faced vast variety of different infrastructures, sometimes pretty complex: from server-side, Web Applications and SaaS to desktop, VM and cloud environments (such as AWS and Azure) and IoT devices.

-Out of these different technology stacks we pulled out the *Labs64 NetLicensing List of Top Programming Languages to Learn in 2020*.
+Based this experience in different technology stacks, we compiled the *Top-5 Programming Languages to Learn in 2020 by Labs64 NetLicensing*.

-## #5 - PHP
+## &#8470; 5 - PHP

 ![PHP](/img/blog/nlic-programming-languages-php.png "PHP"){:class="blog-center"}